chengeaa/researchscripts/README.md

 # Research Scripts

-A collection of scripts I use for processing VASP files.
+A collection of scripts I use for research